ibm-cloud-docs/openwhisk/openwhisk_monitoring.md

 {: #log}

 This view displays a formatted version of the activation log.
 It shows the details of every activation, but polls once a minute for new activations.
 Click an action to display a detailed log.

-**Note:** To get the output displayed in the Activity Log by using CLI, use the following command:
+To get the output displayed in the Activity Log by using CLI, use the following command:
+{: tip}

   ```
   wsk activation poll